Even When It's Raining

 I am going to offer ideas and tips from three different perspectives.

 I'll start with finding joy in life's little moments...

-Of course, life will hand us tragedies that rob us of our joy: The loss of loved ones, injury, crime, or natural disasters.
+Of course, life will hand us tragedies that rob us of our joy: the loss of loved ones, injury, crime, pandemics, or natural disasters.
 For this really big stuff, one of the ways we can find our joy again is to allow ourselves grief in the moment.